Parnashavari Main Page

-There are numerous forms of Parnashavari that are primarily differentiated by colour, posture, numbers of faces & limbs, and religious tradition.
+There are numerous, although rare, other forms of Parnashavari that are primarily differentiated by colour, posture, numbers of faces & limbs, and religious tradition.

 "...the Bhagavan Parnashavari with a body the colour of pure gold; with three faces, six hands; the main yellow face is slightly smiling and slightly wrathful.
 The right face is white with a calm expression.
 The left face is red with an expression of desire; each of the three faces has three eyes.
 The first right hand holds a vajra at the heart; second, an axe in the manner of striking; third, brandishing an arrow.
 The first left holds a vajra lasso wound around the fore-finger; second, a fan of new leaves with fruit and flowers hanging; third a bow; adorned with various flowers and jewels.
 Having an upper garment of red cloth of divine material and a lower garment of new leaves thatched together and adorned with many flowers and fruit.
 With long hair in a tuft, bound upward by a jeweled white snake and in the prime of youth; the body is very beautiful, dexterous and slightly wrathful.
 The knee of the right leg is pressing down on the seat and the heel is positioned underneath in support.
 The left is being raised up, seated in a haughty manner."
 (Thartse Panchen Namkha Palzang. sGrub Thabs Kun bTus, vol.6, fol.603-607).

 Database Search: All Images | Painting | Sculpture